- Jason Jarvis, President

 Jamey Lionette, Treasurer

-Paul is the national program officer for Health Care Without Harm.
+Paul is the Executive Director of Health Care Without Harm.
 He's worked for decades alongside many talented people in organized labor, indigenous rights, and the environmental movement.
 His experience with organizations big and small at both a staff and management level will bring a wealth of knowledge and passion to NAMA.

 A long time advocate for community and ecosystem based fisheries management, clean manufacturing and production processes, and environmental justice Niaz became NAMA's new coordinating director in March 2008.
 To read more about Niaz and her work, please visit Our Staff page.